itsMeShasank/phone-directory-using-doubli-linked-list/README.md

 7.exit

-these are the operations I have implemented. you can go there the code. you can even have file operations with saving a text file called "contact.txt" in D drive if you have or you can change the path of the file.
+these are the operations I have implemented. you can go there the code. you can even change the details  of already saved contact in linked list.or you can delete the contact. you can even have file operations with saving a text file called "contact.txt" in D drive if you have or you can change the path of the file.